justdunno/copyPasteResearch/README.md

     Figure 1:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_1.png)

     According to the Figure 1 above, the pyperclip method clearly cost the much more time than other methods because it access the computer's clipboard each time for putting text into it and retrieving text from it.
 Additionally, if we use pyperclip method for too many times, it would prevent users from using clipboard features correctly for doing other things since the clipboard is constantly occupied by this cut/paste method.
+However, if we only need to do a small amount (1-10) of repeated cut-paste or copy-paste operations, using clipboard (pyperclip method) can be faster than using other methods.

     Figure 2:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_2.png)